TryGhost/docs/content/concepts/front-end.md

 ---
 title: "Front-end"
-meta_title: "Ghost front-end - Core Concepts"
+meta_title: "Ghost front-end - Use any framework or custom front-end"
-meta_description: "Ghost is a full headless CMS which is completely agnostic of any particular front-end or static site framework.
-Find out more..."
+meta_description: "Ghost ships with it's own powerful Handlebars.js theme layer – or you can use a static site generator or custom front-end via the Ghost API.
+Read more!"
 keywords:
     - concepts
     - ghost